mbo_utilities: User Guide#

 User Interface: MBO-GUI#

-The mbo_utilities GUI can be opened in Jupyter Lab (NOT VSCode):
+The GUI can be launched in two ways:

 mbo.run_gui(arr)